 Chopsticks protected with a finish such as paint or clear lacquer, are meant to be kept and reused, hopefully for many years.
 A typical “Japanese #1” quality painted finish is made of five layers of paint: two layers of primer sealer, two coats of the color, and one coat of clear protective finish.
 The entire process takes as long as 45 days.
 See our article on how everyday painted chopsticks are made.

 Plastic and stainless steel chopsticks have greater impact on our environment during manufacturing but will last far longer than most wood or bamboo pairs.
-These require petroleum, chemicals, ores and energy to produce, so while they may considered as an ecological choice because of their durability, they have a greater up-front impact on the environment.
+These reusable chopsticks require petroleum, chemicals, ores and energy to produce, so while they may considered as an ecological choice because of their durability, they have a greater up-front impact on the environment.

 By reusing a chopsticks set (and taking our own pair with us to restaurants) we can reduce the number of pairs needed and therefore help the environment - one little stick at a time.